arturdryomov/pages/content/posts/2018-05-26-androids-dream.md

 ## Forgot about ~~Dre~~ Selenium

 It is hard to imagine that, but we are falling into the same trap all over again.
-Our colleges from the web world struggle with
+Our colleagues from the web world struggle with
 [UI tests instability](https://sqa.stackexchange.com/questions/32542/how-to-make-selenium-tests-more-stable)
 for a long time.
 Just ask your coworkers for an honest opinion.